 European teeth may have more dimorphism than Asian or South American teeth (Zorba 2011).

 As we age, all people tend to show their lower front teeth more.
-One study found a significant decrease how much we show our upper teeth as we age, especially for men (Drummond 2016).
-This is why many trans people with dental dysphoria can benefit from a philtrum reduction or Z-plasty.
+One study found a significant decrease in how much we show our upper teeth as we age, especially for men (Drummond 2016).
+This is why many trans people with some kinds of dental dysphoria can benefit from a philtrum reduction or Z-plasty.

 Litha, Girish HC, Murgod S, Savita JK (2017).
 Gender determination by odontometric method.
 J Forensic Dent Sci.
 2017 Jan-Apr;9(1):44. https://doi.org/10.4103/jfo.jfds_96_15